Bali Cycling Tour Review – Bali Hai Bike Tours

 Next stop was the Tegallalang Rice Terraces in Ubud which is famous for its beautiful scenes of rice paddies involving the Subak (traditional Balinese cooperative irrigation system).
 Subak, the water management/irrigation system for paddy fields on Bali island which was developed in the 9th century is listed as a World UNESCO Site since 2012.
 Tegallalang forms the 3 most splendid terraced landscapes in Ubud’s shared region, with the others being in the villages of Pejeng and Campuhan.
 We stopped for some quick photos sessions and I absolutely loved the beautiful landscape out here.

-Read Also Food For Thought 239 - Brulee Brasserie @ Casa Tropicana
+Read Also Food For Thought 252 - Okonomi @ Solaris Dutamas

 Tegallalang Rice Terraces